theonlyasdk/blockterm/README.md

  Block-based HTML terminal

 # Available commands
-Go to the terminal and type `help` and it'll show u the list of available commands
+Just go to the terminal and type `help` and it'll show you the list of available commands